SebastianoDenegri/vietnam-systemic-risk-index/README.md

 - `notebooks/machine_learning/` – Notebooks for the financial stress prediction ML analysis.
 - `notebooks/appendix_c/` – Notebooks for the LSTM robustness analysis across different random initializations.

-Each notebook will prompt the user to upload the required dataset from the corresponding folder under `data/`.
+Each notebook will prompt the user to upload the required datasets from the corresponding folder under `data/`.